President - Manager & Producer

 I love this company and I love my career.
 I have two crazy kids, a Coonhound, wonderful husband, play guitar, banjo and am obsessed with books.

-I love my work, watching TV and film, listening to podcasts, exercising, spending time with family and friends.
-I am a jazz lover, a piano faker and love to sing and harmonize with my two beautiful boys.
+I love my work, watching tv and film, and listening to podcasts and jazz.
+I am blessed with a wonderful family and friends and love to sing and harmonize with my two beautiful boys.

 I was born in Chapel Hill, North Carolina.
 I’m a violinist and a home chef, I love everything creative, including painting!

 I started as a violinist, performing solo and in ensembles.
 I studied at Interlochen and with several top members of the North Carolina Symphony and the assistant concertmaster of the Chicago Symphony Orchestra.
 Although classically trained, I dabble in bluegrass and fiddle on the side.